BitGo/prova/docs/design/admin.md

 ### Key IDs

-To enable shorter bare MultiSig style addresses, and as a defensive mechanism for potential use in future hard forks, RMG uses 4-byte key ids for WSP keys.
+To enable shorter bare multi-sig style addresses, and as a defensive mechanism for potential use in future hard forks, RMG uses 4-byte key ids for WSP keys.
 These short IDs map back into a record on the chain of WSP public keys.

 When a provisioning transaction adds a WSP public key to the list of authorized WSP keys, the transaction includes a 4-byte key id.
 The key id specified in the provisioning of a WSP key must be determined by incrementing the previous highest key id and incrementing it by one, or in the absence of a previous key id, it must be one.